kellynwong/decentralvows_contracts/README.md

 ## 🚀 Getting Started

-This project was bootstrapped with [Hardhat Starter Kit](https://github.com/scaffold-eth/scaffold-eth-2).
+This project was bootstrapped with [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2).

 1. Clone the repository
 2. Install dependencies: `npm install`